 - Storage Demand: Many tenants spring for short-term storage near Bank and Rideau, nudging mini-storage rates upwards.

-Eco-Friendly Moving in Ottawa: What It Costs (and Why It’s Catching On)
+Eco-Friendly Moving In Ottawa: What It Costs (and Why Itโs Catching On)

 In 2025, Ottawa residents will increasingly consider green options, especially in their upcoming move.
 Sustainability is not a buzzword; it now impacts how residents pack, use moving trucks, and settle into their new homes.